 With easy availability of efficient electric appliances, running all-electric buildings is a clear solution.

-The Conservation Council is running an ongoing campaign calling for the phase-out of gas from Canberra homes and businesses.
+The Conservation Council is calling on the ACT Government to stop new gas connections and set a timeline to phase-out gas from Canberra homes and businesses.

 In 2019–20, the Council ran a successful campaign that called on the ACT Government to: